Russia says it will take nothing less but NATO expansion ban

 He warned that the Russian demands contained in draft agreements with the U.S. and NATO “constitute a package, and we're not prepared to divide it into different parts, to start processing some of those at expense of standing idle on others.”

-The Russian diplomat underlined that Ukraine's increasingly close ties with NATO allies pose a major security challenge to Russia.
+The Russian diplomat said Ukraine's increasingly close ties with NATO allies pose a major security challenge to Russia.

 Russia annexed the Crimean Peninsula from Ukraine in 2014 after mass protests prompted Ukraine’s Moscow-friendly leader to flee to Russia.
 At the same time, Russia also cast its support behind a separatist insurgency that swept over large areas in eastern Ukraine.
 More than 14,000 people have been killed in nearly eight years of fighting there.